SpectrumQT/WWMI-TOOLS/README.md

 ## Assets

-Already dumped and exported models will be located in [WWMI Assets](https://github.com/SpectrumQT/WWMI-Assets)
+Already dumped and exported models will be located in [WWMI Assets](https://github.com/SpectrumQT/WWMI-Assets) repository.

+## How To Use

+All fields and actions of the plugin have basic tooltips.
+Refer to [Modder Guide](https://github.com/SpectrumQT/WWMI-TOOLS/blob/main/guides/modder_guide.md) for more details.

 ## Installation